This page has general information to assist residents of The Aurora Tower. For more specific information please refer to the following pages:

 The entrance door to each apartment is a fire-rated door so a fire-rated approved “viewing lens” must be installed by an approved installer.
 The installer recommended by the Body Corporate is John Barnes 3275 8888.

-An owner can install an approved device.
+An owner can have an approved device installed.
 Please note that it is a legislative requirement for an Annual Fire Door inspection.
 Any door found to be non-compliant must be replaced at a cost around $1,200 per fire door at the request of the Body Corporate.
 Please ensure that you keep proof of your approved device and receipt from your approved installer.

 This is an owner cost.